Case study

 What the system handles now.

-The Monday operational picture is generated, not reconstructed.
+The Monday picture is generated, not reconstructed.

 The pattern transfers